Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "Creative people are often found either disagreeable or intimidating by mediocrities."
+> "People are weird.
+When we find someone with weirdness that is compatible with ours, we team up and call it love."
-> — **Criss Jami**
+> — **Dr. Seuss**

 ---